alexandrecela10/tiktok-creator-compass/PRODUCT_BUILD_GUIDE.md

 ### Database Design Early
 If we don't plan how to store data properly from the start, we'll have problems later when we try to add new features or analyze the information.

-### Scraping is the Core Value
+### Scraping Similar Creators is the Core Value
-The main thing that makes our app valuable is getting TikTok data that creators can't easily access themselves.
-This is our unique capability.
+The main thing that makes our app valuable is analyzing successful creators in the user's niche and extracting their winning strategies.
+While creators can see their own data, they can't easily analyze dozens of similar successful creators to find patterns and best practices.

 ### APIs Enable Everything
 The frontend and backend need to communicate.
 Well-designed APIs make the app fast and allow us to build mobile apps later.